flyingpeakock/Console_sudoku/README.md

 ### Command line arguments
 You can pass the max number of empty boxes in the generated board by passing any integer greater than 0 as an argument.
+To change the text on the right from hjkl to wasd pass the argument -w or --wasd

 ## How to Install
 clone this repository then compile using g++ or clang++